zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Propulsion

-### MaxPropulsionSpeed
-- Description: Sets the absolute max speed a ship can ever hit.
-This is capped on the vehicle, so no forces applied will be able to exceed this value.
-20-30f is safe, higher numbers could let the ship fail off the map
-- Default Value: 45

 ### MaxSailSpeed
 - Description: Sets the absolute max speed a ship can ever hit with sails.
 Prevents or enables space launches, cannot exceed MaxPropulsionSpeed.
 - Default Value: 30